7 Project Failures and What We Can Learn from Them

 Our content and product recommendations are editorially independent.
 We may make money when you click links to our partners.
 Learn more in our Editorial & Advertising Policy.

-Coping with failure can be difficult.
-It has the potential to impact team morale and client confidence.
-It is the duty of the project manager to assist the team in overcoming project failures and emerging from them a stronger and smarter project leader.
+• The project manager must assist the team in overcoming project failures and emerging from them a stronger and smarter project leader.

 Featured Partners